|Persephone and Hades. Tondo of an Attic red-figured kylix, ca. 440-430 BC. Said to be from Vulci. (Photo credit: Wikipedia)|

-Need a goddess!
-The queue is empty!
-Now is the time!
-Free!
-Free!
-Free!
+Need a goddess?
+I got goddesses!
 Post a comment explaining what you need or want a goddess for.
-Then check back in a week or two and see what you got.
+Then check back in a few weeks and see what you got.
+It's fun!
+It's free!
+It's cheaper than Xanax!